bigs111/Scripts/README.md

 # scripts
-A repo full of useful bash scripts
+This repo is a collection of bash scripts